 About the database

-The Energy End Use Database (EEUD) was developed by EECA and provides the latest data on energy use in New Zealand homes and businesses, use of fossil fuel and low-carbon energy, and how the transition to low-carbon energy is tracking between January 1, 2017 to December 31, 2022.
+The Energy End Use Database (EEUD) was developed by EECA and provides the latest data on energy type and end use in New Zealand homes and businesses, between January 1, 2017, to December 31, 2023.

 The dataset is available as an online data visualisation application showcasing the results with a user-friendly interactive interface.
 The data is also available as a downloadable spreadsheet of the entire dataset.